nutanix-japan/nai-llm/docs/iep/iep_deploy.md

         deployment.apps/llama8b-predictor-00001-deployment   1/1     1            0           3d17h
         ```

-5. Check the events in the ``nai-admin`` namespace for resource usage to make sure all
+5. Check the events in the ``nai-admin`` namespace for resource usage to make sure there are no errors

     === "Command"